All Episodes

 And then by doing that, then you realize that the ego isn't you.

-The I think the best description, like you mentioned the computer analogy, that's a great analogy.
+I think the best description, like you mentioned, the computer analogy, that's a great analogy.

-The problem with it is that we it's it needs to be managed.
+The problem with it is that it needs to be managed.

 It needs to be kept on a leash.

-Like a dog, if you don't train your dog, your dog is gonna become neurotic and it's gonna run you crazy.
+Like a dog, if you don't train your dog, your dog is going to become neurotic and it's going to run you crazy.

 Whereas if you train your dog, your dog will be super happy and you can live at peace with it.